Are we too fat and too unhealthy? Like a lot of Americans, I struggle with my weight.

 A caloric treat of more than twice what it used to be: 350 calories strong.

 A cheeseburger 20 years ago had roughly 333 calories in it while today’s megaburger has 590.

 And today’s portion of spaghetti and meatballs has 1,025 calories, which includes two cups of pasta with sauce and three meatballs.

 The NIH specifies that this carbohydrate saturation is 525 more calories than a portion of pasta 20 years ago.

 A 6.5 ounce portion of soda, the cheapest drink on the market, had 85 calories 20 years ago.

 The same amount of soda has 250 calories in it.

-Why is it that portions in restaurants have become so absurdly large?
+Why have portions in restaurants become so absurdly large?